rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 The preceding output identifies the location of each hop along a networks route, as shown by `aggr403b-9-core8.iad3.rackspace.net`.

 If a hop is located within a Rackspace network and other networking issues exist, contact [Rackspace Support](https://www.rackspace.com/en-us/support) with the steps that you have taken to troubleshoot your network.
-If a hop is *not* located within a Rackspace network and other networking issues exist, please contact your Internet service provider.
+If a hop is *not* located within a Rackspace network and other networking issues exist, contact your Internet service provider.

-To learn more about how to troubleshoot latency issues with traceroute see the MaxCDN tutorial [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).
+To learn more about how to troubleshoot latency issues with traceroute, see this MaxCDN tutorial: [Reading a Traceroute](https://www.maxcdn.com/one/tutorial/how-to-read-a-traceroute/).

+### Additional tools installed by default for Mac and Linux

+The following tools are installed on all Mac and Linux operating systems and servers by default.

 #### Telnet

-Telnet is a TCP/IP protocol that is used for accessing hardware on a network remotely.
+Telnet is a Transmission Control Protocol (TCP)/IP protocol that is used for accessing hardware on a network remotely.

-Use telnet to test whether a networking port is open by using the command `telnet` followed by the server's IP address and the port number that you want to test.
+Use the `telnet` command to test if a networking port is open.
+Follow the `telnet` command with the server's IP address and the port number that you want to test.

     telnet 104.130.5.20 22